-Following~\cite{Pahikkala2015TowardPredictions}, four types of cross validation (CV) are conducted to examine the methods in four prediction settings, respectively.
+Following~\cite{Pahikkala2015TowardPredictions}, four types of cross validation (CV) are conducted to examine the methods in the corresponding four prediction settings.
 In S1, the 10-fold CV on pairs is used, where one fold of pairs are removed for testing.
 In S2 (S3), the 10-fold CV on drugs (targets) is applied, where one drug (target) fold along with their corresponding rows (columns) in $\bm{Y}$ are separated for testing.
-The 3$\times$3-fold block-wise CV which splits a drug fold and target fold along with the interactions between them for testing and uses interactions between remaining drugs and targets for training, is applied to S4.
-All CVs are repeated two times, and the average results are reported.
+The 3$\times$3-fold block-wise CV, which splits a drug fold and target fold along with the interactions between them for testing and uses interactions between remaining drugs and targets for training, is applied to S4.
 Furthermore, AUPR and AUC defined in Eq. \eqref{eq:AUPR} and \eqref{eq:AUROC} are used as evaluation measures.